Basic information on cancer.

 From the results achieved, it could be interpreted that in the words of the researchers, “there are strong indications that diminished tumor growth, in concert with cannabinoids, is associated with CB2 actuation”.
 This information, to the researchers, would have been particularly beneficial.

 As an addendum to the two studies carried out above, it is of principal significance to make note of the fact that cannabinoids may also exercise their antitumor influence in an autonomously manner without the help of the CB receptors.
 This has been shown in research in pancreatic cancer using MIA PaCa-2.
 This is a cell line used frequently in pancreatic cancer studies.

-Part C: CBD and Cancer
+CBD and Cancer

 This chapter is focused on CBD.
-In Part B, we looked at brain cancer and CB, here we will again look at brain cancer but, this time centered exclusively on CBD.
+Earlier we looked at brain cancer and CB, here we will again look at brain cancer but, this time centered exclusively on CBD.
 A host of studies indicate that CBD may offer a cornucopia of benefits for mankind.
 It is of significance that a government agency, the US National Institutes of Health (NIH) and one of the world’s foremost medical research centers, has a patent on CBD confirming its “significant and antioxidant and neuroprotective properties”.
 Which makes CBD ideal for treating a range of neurological diseases and disorders like:

 - Dementia in general

 - Parkinson’s disease